LagoVista/docs/Glossary/InputCommand.md

 status: Complete
 created: 20210910
-updated: 20210924
+updated: 20210930
 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

 Note: Quick Def.
 Look at wording.
-Check again with Kevin - Wording at end of example - 9/24 Links in example
+Check again with Kevin - Wording at end of example - 9/24 Links in example  I think we need to relook at this.
 ---
 [Home](../Index.md) > [Glossary](./Index.md)